OpenClaw + n8n + ServiceM8: AI Dispatch for UK Trades featured image

 The Buffer Window stores the last 20 dispatch conversations, not your entire history.
 If you have seasonal patterns (more heating jobs in winter, more AC work in summer), the AI may need a few days to readjust at each season change.
 For longer-term memory, consider adding a Google Sheets node that logs every dispatch decision and feeds a summary back into the prompt.

-Split comparison showing chaotic paper-based dispatch on the left and clean digital tablet dispatch on the right
+Chaotic paper-based dispatch on the left and clean digital tablet dispatch on the right

 Before and after: from paper chaos to AI-assisted dispatch